Q&A with Dr. Francesca Filbey

 How did you become interested in neuroscience?

 When I was 12 years old my grandfather had a stroke.
 Since he lived with us, it was the first time I’d ever seen the impact of brain injury on a person’s life, so I decided to study psychology in college.
-My first job right was doing schizophrenia research which quickly sparked my interest in the effects of genes and environment on brain health.
+My first job was doing schizophrenia research which quickly sparked my interest in the effects of genes and environment on brain health.
 I wanted to know how those two factors influence the brain.
 Using genetics and neuroimaging, I’ve looked at how genes and environment interact to lead to schizophrenia, Alzheimer’s, and addictive disorders.

 Why study the brain, especially addiction?